HugoDelval/pedagogic_ctf/Readme.md

 Now you should be able to launch :

     npm -v
-If not, please refer to the official documentation : https://docs.npmjs.com/getting-started/installing-node .
+If not, please refer to the official documentation : https://docs.npmjs.com/getting-started/installing-node.

 Finally run :

     npm install -g bower
-    cd frontend_angular
+    cd ctf_pedagogique/frontend-angular
     bower install

+if this fail with error "/usr/bin/env: node: No such file or directory", you should try:

+  ln -s /usr/bin/nodejs /usr/bin/node

 ## Installation :
 first, be sure that you have go installed :